G0ldSec/AWShawk/README.md

 - ✅ Follow responsible disclosure practices
 - ❌ Unauthorized access to computer systems is illegal

-The author (ChiZu) is not responsible for misuse or damage caused by this tool.
+The author is not responsible for misuse or damage caused by this tool.

 ---